Get notified of page updates

 Why is genetic counseling important?

-Consulting with an expert in cancer genetics is the best way to ensure receiving the most up-to-date and credible information.
+Consulting with an expert in cancer genetics is the best way to ensure receiving the most up to date and credible information.
 Whether you are considering genetic testing or you have already received your results, it is important to include a genetics expert as part of your healthcare team.
 Cancer genetics is a rapidly changing area of medicine, and recommendations for cancer screening, prevention and treatment are constantly changing.
 Having a genetic counselor with whom you can consult on a regular basis will help you make any necessary adjustments to your medical routine as new information emerges.
 Visit our page on finding healthcare experts to find a genetics specialist.

 Genetic counseling before genetic testing